 Unit 2: Human Rights

-- The Nature of Human Rights
+- The Evolution of Human Rights.

-- The Practice of Human Rights
+- The Codification of Human Rights.

-- Controversies and Debates over Human Rights
+- The Debates over Human Rights.

 Unit 3: Development